vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 # subtopic about sand castles.
 r: Have you made sand castles?
     a: (~yes) Maybe sometime you can make some that I can go see.
     a: (~no) I admire those who make luxury sand castles.

-t: I’ve seen pictures of some really grand sand castles.
+t: I've seen pictures of some really grand sand castles.
 ```

 This topic has a subtopic on swimming and one on sand castles.
 It will select the subtopic